Small Diameter Bomb II (SDB II)

 Fewer aircraft, greater effectiveness

 Warfighters gain ability to hit moving targets in all-weather conditions with SDB II™

-Poor weather and battlefield obscurants continue to endanger warfighters as adversaries exploit these conditions to move, safe from coalition air power.
+Poor weather and battlefield obscurants continue to endanger warfighters as adversaries exploit these conditions to move safely from coalition air power.
 This has established the need for an all-weather solution that enhances warfighters' capabilities when visibility is limited.

 Small Diameter Bomb II (SDB II), a Raytheon Company program for the U.S. Air Force, will provide this capability to the warfighter.

 This powerful, integrated seeker seamlessly shares targeting information among all three modes, enabling weapons to engage fixed or moving targets at any time of day and in all-weather conditions.
-SDB II's tri-mode seeker can peer through storm clouds or battlefield dust and debris, giving the warfighter a capability that's unaffected by conditions on the ground or in the air.
+SDB II's tri-mode seeker can also peer through battlefield dust and debris, giving the warfighter a capability that's unaffected by conditions on the ground or in the air.

-The warfighter also gains enhanced security with SDB II as it can fly more than 45 miles to strike a mobile target.
-And, because of SDB II's small size, fewer aircraft can take out the same number of targets that used to require many jets,each carrying a handful of large weapons.
-SDB II's size has broader implications for both the warfighter and taxpayers as it means fewer sorties – and less time spent flying dangerous missions.
+SDB II can fly more than 45 miles to strike mobile targets, reducing aircrews' time in harm's way.
+The weapon's small size allows fewer aircraft to take out the same number of targets as previous, larger weapons that required multiple jets.
+SDB II's size has broader implications for the warfighter and taxpayers, as it means fewer attacks with less time spent flying dangerous missions.